nhsconnect/ITK3-FHIR-eDischarge/pages/explore/explore_information_given.md

 This text section should be linked to the following FHIR Resources to provide the textual information in a coded format.

-- The ITK3 FHIR eDischarge does not currently support coded information given.
+- The ITK FHIR eDischarge does not currently support coded information given.